ackirby88/CS107/C-Basics/C-5-Memory.md

 The *actual* size limit of the stack depends on how much space your CPU thread has allocated, e.g 2 megabytes.

 ## Memory
-As we saw above, arrays size's must be known at compile time and the maximum number of elements is limited by the stack size (and the amount of stack already occupied).
+As we saw above, the array size's must be known at compile time and the maximum number of elements is limited by the stack size (and the amount of stack already occupied).
 To get around these limitations, we introduce **Dynamic Memory Allocation**.